πSmart Sign-On

 Automatically deploy a smart account on Cronos zkEVM linked to the passkey.
 The deployment fee is sponsored by Cronos zkEVM via a paymaster.

-Passkeys are bound to the SSO domain (i.e., sso.zkevm.cronos.org
+Passkeys are bound to the SSO domain (i.e., sso.zkevm.cronos.org) due to WebAuthn security constraints.
+This means:

 Your passkey works across any DApp that integrates with Cronos zkEVM SSO.